Feathered Friends Khumbu Down Parka Review

 This jacket is packed full of heat-saving features like insulated handwarmer pockets and 3-way adjustable drawcords that keep the hood sealed tight over a hat or helmet.
 The long hem is also fully insulated and features two drawcords to prevent heat loss.
 Reinforced velcro cuff closures fasten tightly over gloves or under mittens.

 Our only caveat is that this jacket is too warm for most winter use.
 It is seriously too warm to wear in temperatures above 10-15 degrees Fahrenheit.
-Most users will find this parka overkill except for the occasional polar vortex and should be steered towards a more reasonable jacket like the Arc'teryx Camosun Parka.
+Most users will find this parka overkill except for the occasional polar vortex and should be steered towards a more reasonable jacket.
 That said, on mountains like Denali, where daily high temperatures hover around -20 degrees, this jacket is one of the only choices that will provide comfort in camp and could make or break the expedition on summit day.

 The Khumbu Parka sacrifices some weather resistance in its pursuit of extreme warmth, but it still managed to earn an above-average score for durability.
 Other winter jackets use a thick and tough waterproof shell, and this jacket features Pertex Shield fabric on the exterior, which is a fabric used in lightweight rain jackets.
 This fabric does a great job protecting the down insulation from becoming wet, which could be devastating to the coat's warmth.
 Furthermore, this fabric is an appropriate shell for a jacket that is not likely to be worn in temperatures anywhere close to 32 degrees Fahrenheit.
 That said, condensation on the inside walls of the kitchen tent or dripping water from waterfall ice are possibilities in temperatures below freezing.